 If you are subject to MiFID II transaction reporting obligations or are a UK branch of a third country firm, you will need to ensure that your clients eligible for an LEI have one before executing a transaction in a financial instrument subject to the MiFID II transaction reporting obligations on their behalf, from 3 January 2018.
 These financial instruments include shares, bonds, collective investment schemes, derivatives and emission allowances meeting the conditions in article 26 MiFIR.

-If you are a client who is a legal entity or structure, including a company charity or trust, you will need to make arrangements to obtain an LEI code if you want the firm to continue to act on your instructions from 3 January 2018 onwards.
+If you are a client who is a legal entity or structure, including a company charity or trust, you will need to make arrangements to obtain an LEI code if you want the firm to continue to act on your instructions or make a decision to trade on your behalf from 3 January 2018 onwards.

 How to obtain an LEI